AstraZeneca/KAZU/README.md

 # Quickstart

 Either:

-`
-pip install -u kazu
-`
+`pip install kazu`

 or download the wheel from the release page and install locally.

 For most functionality, you will also need the Kazu model pack.
 This is tied to each release, and can be found on the release page.
 Once downloaded, extract the archive and:

-`
-export KAZU_MODEL_PACK=<path to the extracted archive>
+`export KAZU_MODEL_PACK=<path to the extracted archive>`
-`

-Kazu is highly configurable (using [Hydra](https://hydra.cc/docs/intro/)), although is comes preconfigured with defaults appropriate for most literature processing use cases.
+Kazu is highly configurable (using [Hydra](https://hydra.cc/docs/intro/)), although it comes preconfigured with defaults appropriate for most literature processing use cases.
 To make use of these, and process a simple document:

 ```python